Slow Active Tours

 You haven’t probably seen nothing so suggestive before: Vallone dei Mulini is one of the most photographed attractions with its ruins of an ancient human settlement, located on the rift next to the adjacent town.
 It also includes a mill for the grinding of grain, still in function until 1900.
 A sawmill and a public wash house were also inside.
 When Piazza Tasso was built, Vallone dei Mulini was isolated and this led to an increase of humidity and to the growth of a really wild vegetation.

-If you have chosen the trekking tour offered by Slow Active Tours, among the wild nature, you will have the opportunity to regenerate yourself in the suggestive Chiostro di San Francesco, named after the saint protector of the animals.
+If you have chosen the trekking tour offered by Slow Active Tours, among the wild nature, you will have the opportunity to regenerate yourself in the suggestive Cloister of San Francesco, named after the saint protector of the animals.
 Built in 1300, it witnesses all the influences that the city has been affected by.

 From the Villa Comunale, which is located in the middle of the vegetable garden of the Franciscan friars, you will enjoy the view of the whole Gulf, breathing the sea breeze and being enchanted by the blue of the sea and of the sky and by the colours of the nature in all of its parts.
-Wear your cosiest shoes and don’t miss the descent towards the sea (if you are extremely lazy, you will have the opportunity to take the lift).
+Wear your cosiest shoes and don’t miss the descent towards the sea (only if you are very lazy, you can use the lift!).

-In the old town you must visit the Cathedral of saints Philipp and Jack, built in I century A.D. and reconstructed several times during the eras.
+In the old town you must visit the Cathedral of S. Filippo and Giacomo, built in the 1st century A.D. and reconstructed several times during the eras.
 Piazza Tasso is animated by the Sorrento nightlife.
 In the middle of the square you will find the statue of Tasso, after whom the square is named, and from here you can take Corso Italia, the main street for shopping lovers.